Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Background and Related Work

-There has been a long line of research in software engineering for supporting automated update of software.
-Since API breaking changes form the majority of update cost, most studies propose automated approaches to match and adapt evolving APIs (e.g., \cite{DBLP:conf/icse/HenkelD05, DBLP:conf/oopsla/NguyenNWNKN10, DBLP:journals/tosem/DagenaisR11}).
+There has been a long line of research in software engineering for supporting the automated update of software.
+Since API breaking changes form the majority of update cost, most studies propose automated approaches to match and adapt evolving APIs (e.g., \cite{DBLP:conf/icsm/ChowN96, DBLP:conf/icse/HenkelD05, DBLP:journals/tse/XingS07, DBLP:conf/oopsla/NguyenNWNKN10, DBLP:journals/tosem/DagenaisR11}).
 However, Cossette and Walker~\cite{DBLP:conf/sigsoft/CossetteW12} reveal through manual analysis that real API adaptation tasks are complex and beyond the capability of previous automated approaches.
-Recently, research interest on automated API adaptation is surging again with works on Java~\cite{DBLP:conf/iwpc/XuDM19,2021ASE-APIReplacement}, JavaScript~\cite{DBLP:conf/icse/NielsenTM21}, Python~\cite{DBLP:conf/icsm/HaryonoT0LJ21a}, and Android~\cite{DBLP:conf/issta/FazziniXO19}.
-Their technical boundaries and practical impact is yet to be seen.
+Recently, research interest in automated API adaptation is surging again with works on Java~\cite{ DBLP:conf/kbse/Huang0PW021}, JavaScript~\cite{DBLP:conf/icse/NielsenTM21}, Python~\cite{DBLP:conf/icsm/HaryonoT0LJ21a}, Android~\cite{ DBLP:journals/ese/HaryonoTLJLKSM22}, etc.

-On the other hand, practitioners often take more conservative approaches: upstream developers typically adopt semantic versioning~\cite{SemVer} to signal version compatibility; downstream developers perform most updates manually and detect incompatibilities through release notes, compilation failures, and regression testing.
-Unfortunately, several studies~\cite{DBLP:conf/issta/MostafaRW17, DBLP:journals/jss/RaemaekersDV17, DBLP:journals/jss/HejderupG22,2022ICPC-ReleaseNote} reveal that none of them work well in guaranteeing update compatibility.
-Generally, providing such guarantee is still a challenging open problem~\cite{DBLP:conf/oopsla/LamDP20}.
+On the other hand, practitioners often take conservative update approaches: upstream developers typically use semantic versioning~\cite{SemVer} for signaling version compatibility; downstream developers perform most updates manually and detect incompatibilities through release notes, compilation failures, and regression testing.
+Unfortunately, studies~\cite{DBLP:conf/issta/MostafaRW17, DBLP:journals/jss/RaemaekersDV17, DBLP:journals/jss/HejderupG22,2022ICPC-ReleaseNote} reveal that none of them work well in guaranteeing update compatibility.
+Generally, providing such guarantees is still a challenging open problem~\cite{DBLP:conf/oopsla/LamDP20}.